tumregels/asciiviewer/README.md

 First step is to install [miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) which requires no admin priviledges.

-Open a new terminal and clone or [download](https://github.com/tumregels/asciiviewer/archive/master.zip) the project
+Open a new terminal and clone the project

     $ git clone https://github.com/tumregels/asciiviewer